 ‘I had not got as much further down the street as the post-office, when I again beheld Trabb’s boy shooting round by a back way.
 This time, he was entirely changed.
 He wore the blue bag in the manner of my great-coat, and was strutting along the pavement towards me on the opposite side of the street, attended by a company of delighted young friends to whom he from time to time exclaimed, with a wave of his hand, “Don’t know yah!’

-From the way the character walks (his ‘strutting’) to how he pretends the blue bag is a fancy coat, these small details show his opinion of Pip and also add humour to the scene.
+From the way the character walks to how he pretends the blue bag is a fancy coat, these small details show his opinion of Pip.
+They also add humour to the scene.

-5. Develop main characters via secondary characters
+6. Develop main characters via minor character interactions

-What is so good about Dickens’ incident between Pip and Trabb’s boy is it highlights Pip’s change of fortune as well as the cons that come with it (his estrangement from his humbler roots).
+What is so good about Dickens’ scene is it highlights Pip’s change of fortune as well as the cons that come with it (estrangement from his humbler roots).

-A character might not see themselves as particularly beautiful, for example, but when we see every shopkeeper or person on the street try to flirt with them, we begin to realize they’re more attractive than even they might realise.
+A character might not see themselves as particularly beautiful, for example.
+Yet when we see every shopkeeper or stranger on the bus tries to flirt with them, we begin to realize they’re more attractive than even they might realise.
 We realize the main character perhaps has low self-esteem or another good reason for defensiveness.

 When you’re drafting scenes involving minor characters, ask: